European System of Financial Supervision (ESFS)

 The EBA, ESMA and the EIOPA are EU agencies with their own legal personalities and are represented by their respective Chairs.
 The ESAs must act independently and only in the interests of the EU as a whole.
 They are accountable to Parliament and the Council for their actions.

-The three ESAs are organised in the same way.
-Their governance structure includes the Board of Supervisors, the Management Board, the Chair and the Executive Director.
-The Board of Supervisors is the main decision-making body and consists of the Chair, the head of the competent supervisory authority in each Member State and one representative from each of the Commission, the European Central Bank (ECB), the ESRB and the other two ESAs.
+In the three ESAs, the Board of Supervisors is the main decision-making body and consists of the Chair, the head of the competent supervisory authority in each Member State and one representative from each of the Commission, the European Central Bank (ECB), the ESRB and the other two ESAs.

 a.
 European Banking Authority (EBA)